nickfan/envoy-deployscript/README.md

 1. Download or clone this repository

-2. then copy envoy.config.php and Envoy.blade.php to your laravel project root directory.(e.g ~/code/mysite)
+2. then copy envoy.config.example.php and Envoy.blade.php to your laravel project root directory.(e.g ~/code/mysite)

-3. then edit the envoy.config.php file with the ssh login, Git repository, server path for your app.
+3. then rename(or symbolic link) envoy.config.example.php to envoy.config.php and edit the envoy.config.php file with the ssh login info, Git repository, server path for your app.
-The `$deploybasepath` (server base path) should already be created in your server with right permissions(e.g owner:www-data,read/write).
+The `$deploy_basepath` (server base path) should already be created in your server with right permissions(e.g owner:www-data,read/write).
-You should set your website root directory (in vhost / server config) to `$deploybasepath/$appname`/current/public (e.g /var/www/mysite/current/public)
+You should set your website root directory (in vhost / server config) to `$deploy_basepath/$appname`/current/public (e.g /var/www/mysite/current/public)

 4. add `.envoydeploy/` directory to your .gitignore file in your laravel project root if you use git as your source control software.